 Working with other people has been associated with reducing stress, improving performance and developing resilience.
 It can also help boost focus and work ethic.
-That was the finding of a recent journal which found that if the person next to you is working hard then it increases your work ethic.
-Interestingly, this impact was found to be consistent regardless of whether they were doing an easier or more difficult task than you, or whether the task is similar or unrelated to yours.
+A recent journal found that if a student is seated next to someone who is working hard, then it will increase their work ethic.
+Interestingly, this impact was found to be consistent regardless of whether their peer was doing an easier or more difficult task than them, and even when the task was similar or unrelated.

 Take Notes in Class

-Taking notes in class gives you something positive and productive to focus on.
-This will reduce the need to seek distractions elsewhere.
+Taking notes in class gives students something positive and productive to focus on.
+This will reduce their need to seek distractions elsewhere.
 When it comes to taking notes, don’t overcomplicate it with technology.
 Having a notebook for each subject can be a great way for students to keep track of their work, whilst also allowing deeper processing.
-A recent study found that students who did so outperformed their peers who used laptops.
+A recent study found that students who took notes longhand outperformed their peers who used laptops.
 This could be because laptop note-takers tend to process less information, as they often fail to reframe what they are being taught into their own words.

 People tend to focus on what they can see.
 Simply put, if you are not facing the person who is talking to you then you are more likely to be distracted by what is in your eye-line (see Marshmallow study mentioned earlier).